Preferential fishing access for sustainable fisheries working area

-Such protected areas in Europe and elsewhere have produced rapid and long-lasting recovery of many commercially important species.
-They have also benefited surrounding fisheries through spillover and export of offspring from protected stocks.
-Fish stock recovery areas could make a major contribution to improving the status and productivity of fisheries, as well as safeguarding marine biodiversity.
+Evidence shows that no-take areas have produced rapid and long-lasting recovery of many commercially important species.
+They have also benefitted surrounding fisheries through spillover and export of offspring from protected stock.
+In this context, fish stock recovery areas -or no-take marine protected areas- can function as a hedge against the deep rooted limitations of traditional fisheries management and contribute to the recovery of the Mediterranean depleted stocks, as well as setting positive management precedents.